terrafying/arktrio/README.md

   - Make decision
   - Move the agent
 - Update transforms and statuses of your agents
-- Send transforms and statuses and others of your agents to the ArkTwin Edge
+- Send transforms and statuses and others of your agents to the Arktrio Edge
 ```python
 requests.put("http://localhost:2237/api/edge/agents", json={
   "timestamp": {"seconds": 1645536142, "nanos": 0},